 - Bachelor of Arts in Education in either Social Studies (5-adult) or Social Studies (5-9)

-Minors are also offered in Global Studies, History, Political Science, Psychology, Social Science, and Sociology.
+Minors are also offered in Behavior Disorders, Geography, Global Studies, History, Political Science, Psychology, and Social Justice.

 Glenville State University's Department of Social Science is committed to offering high quality classroom instruction, providing professional and caring advising, and demonstrating strong commitment to the values of a higher education community.

 For additional information about the Department of Social Science, its programs, faculty, and organizations contact: